Lock or Unlock Dell Monitors

 Why Unlocking Is Important

-Prevent Monitor from Automatically Locking or Unlocking
+Prevent the Monitor from Automatically Locking or Unlocking

 Last Update: Nov 25, 2012.